 Additional information about the different service programs and a list of the colleges hosting them can be obtained through the following websites:

 Many programs of educational assistance benefits are available to those who have served in the active military, naval, or air service, and to their families.
 Detailed information on all veterans' benefits can be obtained from regional and local Veterans Administration offices or from VA headquarters: Department of Veterans Affairs, Washington, DC 20420, or by telephone at 1-888-442-4551.
 In New York State, there are VA centers in Albany, Babylon, the Bronx, Brooklyn, Buffalo, Elmhurst, Manhattan, Rochester, Syracuse, and White Plains.

 This program primarily serves individuals entering military service on or after July 1, 1985.
-The program allows basic pay to be reduced monthly for the first 12 months of service in order to be eligible for as much as 36 months of educational assistance.
+The program allows basic pay to be reduced by $100 per month for the first 12 months of service in order to be eligible for as much as 36 months of educational assistance of $300 a month.
 A Selected Reserve Educational Assistance Program is also available to help members of the Selected Reserve pay for study leading to an undergraduate degree, or for nondegree programs at institutions of higher learning.
 Educational assistance must be used within 10 years of a veteran's first date of discharge or release from service, with some exceptions.